-Seven Irish priests to be beatified by Pope Francis in Seoul next Saturday
+Seven Irish Columban priests will be among 124 Catholic missionaries who will be beatified by Pope Francis next Saturday during his visit to South Korea.

 The seven men were stationed along the border with North Korea at the outbreak of the Korean War in 1950 when they were killed during the communist invasion.

 Pope Francis is scheduled to depart for South Korea tomorrow, and will be there until next Monday.

 Meanwhile the current head of the Columbans in South Korea Fr Donal O'Keefe has criticised the wealth of the Catholic Church in the country and how the papal visit has been handled.
 "There has been little or no consultation within the wider the Church as to the content of the visit," he said.